A Brief Overview

-The Hawaiian Trail and Mountain Club was organized in 1910 by Alexander Hume Ford.
+The Hawaiian Trail and Mountain Club was originally organized in 1910 by Alexander Hume Ford.
 It had enjoyed an informal existence for many years before that time.
-Club activities ceased during World War I, but HTMC was reorganized in 1919 and has been alive and well ever since.
+Club activities ceased during World War I, but HTMC was reorganized in 1919 (and 2019).
 Membership levels have varied from a few dozen to around 500 currently.

-The club is organized as a non-profit organization under Hawaii statutes.
-A seven-member board of directors elects Club officers and conducts Club business between annual general membership meetings, usually held on the first Sunday in April.
-Monthly board meetings are open to all members.
+A board of directors elects officers and conducts HTMC business between annual general membership meetings, usually held on the first Sunday in April.
+The monthly board meetings (almost always at Waimanalo and on the third Wednesday of the month) are open to all members.
 The board is supported by a number of standing and special committees.

-Everything we are and everything we may become depends on the willingness of our members to donate their time and energy to Club activities.
-We are always looking for people to help out and participate in committee activities of all kinds.
-We hope that you will not only join our club, but will also join with other members in making it the kind of organization that we all want to be a part of.
+Everything we are, and everything we may become, depends on the willingness of our members to donate time and energy to HTMC activities.
+We are always looking for people to help out, particularly by volunteering to help maintain our trails, by participating in our various committees or, eventually, by becoming a hike coordinator..
+We hope that you will not only join HTMC, but will also join up with other members keen on making it the kind of organization that we all want to be a part of.